 Forced spirometry is the most reproducible and objective measurement of airflow obstruction.
 It is a noninvasive, reproducible, cheap, and readily available test.
 Good quality spirometric measurement is possible in any healthcare setting and all healthcare workers who care for people with COPD should have access to spirometry.
-Some of the factors needed to achieve accurate test results are summarized in the Figure below.^(35,36) Despite its good sensitivity, peak expiratory flow measurement alone cannot be reliably used as the only diagnostic test because of its weak specificity.^(37,38)
+Some of the factors needed to achieve accurate test results are summarized in the Figure below.
+(35.36) Despite its good sensitivity, peak expiratory flow measurement alone cannot be reliably used as the only diagnostic test because of its weak specificity.
+(37,38)

+Considerations in Performing Spirometry

+PREPARATION

+- Spirometers should produce hard copy or have a digital display of the expiratory curve to permit detection of technical errors or have an automatic prompt to identify an unsatisfactory test and the reason for it - The supervisor of the test needs training in optimal technique and quality performance - Maximal patient effort in performing the test is required to avoid underestimation of values and hence errors in diagnosis and management

+- Spirometry should be performed following national and/or international recommendationsa - The expiratory volume/time traces should be smooth and free from irregularities - The pause between inspiration and expiration should be < one second

+PERFORMANCE

-Considerations in Performing Spirometry PREPARATION Spirometers should produce hard copy or have a digital display of the expiratory curve to permit detection of technical errors or have an automatic prompt to identify an unsatisfactory test and the reason for it The supervisor of the test needs training in optimal technique and quality performance Maximal patient effort in performing the test is required to avoid underestimation of values and hence errors in diagnosis and management PERFORMANCE Spirometry should be performed following national and/or international recommendations^a The expiratory volume/time traces should be smooth and tree from irregularities The pause between inspiration and expiration should be one second The recording should go on long enough for a volume plateau to be reached, which may take more than 15 seconds in severe disease Both FVC and FEV1 should be the largest value obtained from any of three technically satisfactory curves and the EVC and FEV1 values in these three curves should vary by no more than 5% or 150 mL, whichever is greater The FEV1/FVC ratio should be taken from the technically acceptable curve with the largest sum of FVC and FEV1 BRONCHODILATION Possible dosage protocols are 400 mcg short-acting beta2-agonist, 160 mcg short-acting anticholinergic, or the two combined^b; FEV1 should be measured 10-15 minutes after a short-acting beta2-agonist is given, or 30-45 minutes after a short-acting anticholinergic or a combination of both classes of drugs Patients already on bronchodilator treatment, in whom spirometry is requested for monitoring purposes do not need to stop their regular treatment for spirometry EVALUATION Spirometry measurements are evaluated by comparison of the results with appropriate reference values based on age, height, sex, and race The presence of a postbronchodilator FEV1/FVC < 0.7 confirms the presence of non- fully reversible airflow obstruction C ^a Miller et al. Eur Respir J 2005; 26(2): 319; ^b Pellegrino et al. Eur Respir J 2005; 26(5): 948.
+- The recording should go on long enough for a volume plateau to be reached, which may take more than 15 seconds in severe disease - Both FVC and FEV1 should be the largest value obtained from any of three technically satisfactory curves and the FVC and FEV1 values in these three curves should vary by no more than 5% or 150 mL, whichever is greater - The FEV1/FVC ratio should be taken from the technically acceptable curve with the largest sum of FVC and FEV1

+BRONCHODILATION

+- PRIGHT MATERIAL DO NOT COPY OR DISTRIBUTE

+Possible dosage protocols are 400 mcg short-acting beta2-agonist, 160 mcg short-acting anticholinergic, or the two combinedb; FEV1 should be measured 10-15 minutes after a short-acting beta2-agonist is given, or 30-45 minutes after a short-acting anticholinergic or a combination of both classes of drugs - Patients already on bronchodilator treatment, in whom spirometry is requested for monitoring purposes do not need to stop their regular treatment for spirometry aMiller et al. Eur Respir J 2005; 26(2): 319; bPellegrino et al. Eur Respir J 2005; 26(5): 948.

+EVALUATION

+- Spirometry measurements are evaluated by comparison of the results with appropriate reference values based on age, height, sex, and race - The presence of a postbronchodilator FEV1/FVC < 0.7 confirms the presence of nonfully reversible airflow obstruction

-The spirometric criterion for airflow obstruction selected by GOLD for the diagnosis of COPD remains a postbronchodilator ratio of FEV1/FVC < 0.7.
+The spirometric criterion for airflow obstruction selected by GOLD for the diagnosis of COPD remains a post-bronchodilator ratio of FEV1/FVC < 0.7.
 This criterion is simple and independent of reference values because it relates to variables measured in the same individual, and has been used in all the clinical trials that form the evidence base from which treatment recommendations are drawn.
-It should be noted that the use of a fixed FEV1/FVC ratio (< 0.7) to define airflow obstruction may result in over-diagnosis of COPD in the elderly,^(39,40) and under-diagnosis in approximately 1% of young adults,(40-42) especially in mild disease, compared to using a cut-off based on the lower limit of normal (LLN) values for FEV1/FVC.
-If COPD is suspected in younger adults (age < 50 years) who have a repeated fixed ratio \ge 0.7, comparing the ratio to a predicted LLN may help when deciding how to best manage this small number of patients.
+It should be noted that the use of a fixed FEV1/FVC ratio (< 0.7) to define airflow obstruction may result in over-diagnosis of COPD in the elderly, (39.40) and under-diagnosis in approximately 1% of young adults, (40-42) especially in mild disease, compared to using a cut-off based on the lower limit of normal (LLN) values for FEV1/FVC.
+If COPD is suspected in younger adults (age < 50 years) who have a repeated fixed ratio $\geq$ 0.7, comparing the ratio to a predicted LLN may help when deciding how to best manage this small number of patients.